 - 8. If the ORACLE_SID, ORACLE_HOME, or ORACLE_BASE environment variable is set in the file, then remove the corresponding lines from the file. - 9.
 Save the file, and exit from the editor. - 10.
-To run the shell startup script, enter one of the following commands: - Bourne, Bash, or Korn shell:
+To run the shell startup script, enter one of the following commands: - Bash shell on Red Hat Enterprise Linux: